peterkuma/ccbrowse/README.md

         }
     },

-In order to import data, do:
+In order to import data, run:

     ccloud get calipso "2012-01-01 12:00" "2012-01-01 12:30"

-The command will connect the ECHO service, order and download product files in the specified time interval.
+The command will connect the ECHO service, and download product files in the specified time interval.
 When done, the files will be processed into tiles and imported into the repository.